afeins19/obsdian/Careers/IQVIA/(Final) Tell me about yourself.md

 - some experience with **Javascript** (with frameworks such as...)
 	- Webgl (a graphics library)

 with regards to databases tools, i have worked with:
 - **SQL & SQL Server**

 # Additional
+- Other Object Oriented Languages such as:
-- Java (and some other object oriented programming languages)
+	- Java
+	- Kotlin
 - Azure Certified - Azure Fundementals

 # Conclusion